 How to bet NFL division futures: A winning strategy

 It seems every NFL season offers its share of sneaky good picks for division winners, but what are you looking for when trying to spot them?
 Before you analyze anything, come to this page to reference our updated odds comparisons table and shop different sportsbook offerings.

 Next, consider the obvious like last year’s performance and whether the team improved in the offseason.
 Most importantly, consider the odds being offered.
-Reverting back to the AFC South, the Titans and Colts are certainly worth respect, but small returns on your money make wagering on them less worthy of your time and money.
-The Texans, however, added David Johnson, Brandin Cooks, and Randall Cobb to Deshaun Watson’s arsenal and are profiting bettors who select them to win the division 3-to-1 on their money (meaning a $100 wager would profit $300).
+Reverting back to the AFC East, the Bills are certainly worth respect, but small returns on your money make wagering on them less worthy of your time and money.
+The Patriots, however, added a plethora of free agents and strategic draft picks to their arsenal and are profiting bettors who select them to win the division 3-to-1 on their money (meaning a $100 wager would profit $300).

 Lastly, consider hedging your bets.
-Once again using the AFC South, if you feel it’s safe to go with either the Colts or the Titans to take the division title, it could be worth it to place bets on them both.
-If you put $200 on Indy (+120) to take the division, it might be worth throwing another $50 down on Tennessee (+160).
-A $200 bet on the Colts would have a total payout of $440.00.
-Should the Titans (+160) win, that $50 bet would pay out a total of $130, nearly covering your original bet, but still small enough to reap a $190 win should the original bet succeed.
+Using the AFC South, if you feel it’s safe to go with either the Colts or the Titans to take the division title, it could be worth it to place bets on them both.
+If you put $100 on Indy (+110) to take the division, it might be worth throwing another $50 down on Tennessee (+110).
+A $200 bet on the Colts would have a total payout of $210.
+Should the Titans (+110) win, that $50 bet would pay out a total of $105, covering your original bet, but still small enough to reap a $160 win should the original bet succeed.